several surgical instruments on a table and doctors in operation room

 • The age and general health of the patient

-• Presence of any pre-existing condition affecting mobility
+• Presence of any preexisting condition affecting mobility

-Most orthopedic physicians agree that immediate care following an accident is the most effective way to eliminate pain and prevent residual and chronic problems.
-The longer the wait to start treatment, the greater the chance of developing a chronic condition and the more difficult it becomes to treat.
+The longer the injured person waits to start treatment, the greater the chance of developing a chronic condition and the more difficult it becomes to treat.

 • Cervical Spine